 12. Treat acne

-Almond oil shows the wonderful effect as moisturizers and revitalizers because it contains glycerides of oleic and linoleic acid, phytosterols, α-tocopherol, and vitamin K. It helps in normalizing the cell lipid layer and improving the water retention capability. α-Tocopherol improves water-binding ability, improving the appearance of rough and damaged skin.
+Almond oil shows a wonderful effect as a moisturizer and revitalizer.
+As it contains glycerides of oleic and linoleic acid, phytosterols, α-tocopherol, and vitamin K. It helps in normalizing the cell lipid layer.
+Thus improves the water retention capability. α-Tocopherol improves water-binding ability and makes skin smooth.
 In addition to these, it does not clog pores or leave the skin oily (18).

 13. Treat depression

-A research study suggested that inhalation of almond oil alone or in combination with lavender oil reduced the immobility characteristics associated with depression because it contains omega-3 fatty acids have anti-depressant like effects.
+A research study suggested that inhalation of almond oil alone or in combination with lavender oil reduces depression.
+As it contains omega-3 fatty acids that have anti-depressant-like effects.
 Therefore, treatment with almond oil, alleviating depression (19).

 Side effect of Almond oil